JackmyLantern/JackMyLantern/README.md

 ## ⏰ Currently Exploring

-🌙 Hunting vulnerabilities in decentralized gambling protocols
+🌙 Hunting vulnerabilities in new findings of decentralized finance
 🔮 Studying cross-chain bridge architectures
 🐇 Building exploit POCs for the wonderland
 🎴 Contributing to Code4rena & Immunefi